Managing Keyrings

 lunacm:> role changepw -name po

-NOTE While the KRSO and KRCO roles are separate, they are intended to be held by the same individual and they must therefore use the same password.
-Consider this when setting your KRSO password.
+NOTE Unlike the PSO and CO roles on standard Luna partitions, the KRSO and KRCO roles on each keyring are intended to be held by the same individual, and use the same password.
+When the password for one role is changed, the change is applied to the other role as well.
+Consider this distinction when planning your cluster deployment and setting your KRSO passwords.

 The KRCO password is what your applications will specify to access the keyring and create and use objects.
 Thales recommends that you always use the most secure password possible.
 The length of your KRSO/KRCO password affects the behavior of the keyring as follows: